How to Set Up WooCommerce & Sell on WordPress in 8 Steps

 Install WooCommerce to Add Shopping Cart Functionality

 With WordPress installed on your domain, it’s time to add ecommerce functionality with the WooCommerce shopping cart plugin.
-Shopping cart plugins can list products for sale, accept orders, apply taxes and shipping charges, and communicate with customers, all on your WordPress site.

 Configure the Setup Wizard

 Once installed, WooCommerce will direct you to the setup wizard.
 We recommend going through it so that you can configure some key settings.
-However, you can quickly edit your settings anytime from your WooCommerce dashboard (in your WordPress navigation).
+However, you can edit your settings anytime from your WooCommerce dashboard (in your WordPress navigation).

 Once you’ve gone through the setup wizard, you’ll see a store checklist.
 Use this as a template for setting up the rest of your store.
 You’ll be taken directly to the appropriate settings page if you click on any item on the list.
 Once a setting is configured, you will see a check mark on the item.